Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ### Data interception and theft

-Data interception is when data is intercepted while being transferred, using a special software called a 'packet sniffer'.
-It can identify what packets are doing and their destination across the Internet or in a network.
+This is when data is intercepted while being transferred, often done by using special software called a 'packet sniffer'.
+It can identify what packets are doing and their destination across the internet or network.
 They are usually difficult to detect, as the data still reaches its intended destination.
-The information gathered is sent back to a server where it can be seen by malicious entities.
+The information gathered, such as passwords or files, is sent back to a server where it can be seen by malicious entities.
 Another name is a "man-in-the-middle" attack.

 ### SQL injection

 You don't need to know what SQL actually is, but rather the process of it.
 SQL is widely used in databases to ensure their structures are maintained and to quickly read a value in it.
-SQL code can be entered as a data input in, for example, a username/password field, which can cause errors.
+Without proper *sanitation checking*, SQL code can be entered as a data input, for example, in a username/password field, which can cause errors.
 Even worse, someone can input something like `FROM * PRINT Passwords` to get a list of everyone's passwords if unencrypted!